 You may use whichever wing feather you wish.
 The only qualifier is the type of clamp you use to fletch your arrows.

-Please read more in the Nitty Gritty page of this Website.
+Please read more on our Nitty Gritty page.

 Looking from the nock end of your arrow notice there is a “lip” on one side of the feather and not on the other.

 If the “lip” is on the left you have a right wing feather.
 If the “lip” is on right side of the feather you are shooting left wing feathers.

 No!
 Do not use different wing feathers on the same arrow.
 You can use either wing feather on your arrows but pick one and stay with it.

 Start by identifying which wing feather is on your arrow.
 Ensure you buy the correct replacement feather.
 Take a butter knife and working away from yourself, scrape under the feather, removing it and the old white quill section.
 Don’t try to remove the feather in one stroke.
 You can even get the old glue to come off if you take your time.
 Clean the arrow shaft with rubbing alcohol, to remove all of the debris, then refletch your arrow.
 If you can’t get your fletching jig to line up on the old glue line you may need to replace all of the fletchings.
 Using one jig to build all of your arrows is a good way to make fletching replacement easier.

 We have given you a guide to use on our “Nitty Gritty” page.
 Start with your bow and find the correct arrow shaft.
 It doesn’t matter if you use wood, aluminum or carbon, find the correct arrow shaft and then tune the arrow to your bow.
 Tune the arrow to the bow by using either the “paper test” method or the “bare shaft” method and then use the smallest amount of feather you can to get the fastest, quietest arrow in the woods.
 Remember any broadhead will require more guidance than a field point and mechanical broadheads usually need less guidance than fixed blade broadheads.